BashMocha/BashMocha/README.md

 I'm Emir, a computer engineering student based in TR.

 I'm more interested in AI/ML, learning Python at the moment.
-You might want look at my Python repository, which belongs to [Harvard's Computer Science Faculty](https://cs50.harvard.edu/x/2022/).
+You might want look at my Python repository, which belongs to [Harvard's Computer Science Intellectual Enterprises](https://cs50.harvard.edu/x/2022/).

 Here's what I've been programmed recently:
 <!-- posts -->